-The youngest person in the United States ever put to death by the electric chair was an African-American 14-year-old named George Stinney Jr. Not surprisingly, it came in the Deep South during the Jim Crow era.
+The youngest person in the United States to ever be put to death in the electric chair was an African-American 14-year-old named George Stinney Jr. He was executed in the Deep South in 1944, in the midst of the Jim Crow era.

-George Stinney Jr. lived in the mill town of Alcolu in South Carolina, where whites and blacks were separated by railroad tracks.
-Stinney’s family lived in company housing until they were forced to move after his father, George Sr., was fired from the local lumber mill when his son was accused of bludgeoning two white girls to death.
+George Stinney Jr. lived in the segregated mill town of Alcolu, South Carolina, where white people and black people were separated by railroad tracks.
+Stinney’s family lived in a humble company house — until they were forced to leave when the young boy was accused of killing two white girls.

-The Murders Of Betty June Binnicker And Mary Emma Thames
+The Murder Of Betty June Binnicker And Mary Emma Thames

-According to court documents, on March 24, 1944, Betty June Binnicker, 11, and Mary Emma Thames, 7, were riding their bicycles in the black part of Alcolu looking for flowers.
-When they saw Stinney and his younger sister, Aime, outside on their property, they stopped and asked if they knew where to find maypops, a local term for passion flowers.
+In March 1944, Betty June Binnicker, 11, and Mary Emma Thames, 7, were riding their bicycles in Alcolu looking for flowers.
+When they saw Stinney and his younger sister Aime during their journey, they stopped and asked if they knew where to find maypops, the yellow edible fruit of passionflowers.

-That was the last time the girls were seen alive.
+That was reportedly the last time the girls were seen alive.

 Binnicker and Thames, who were white, never made it home that day.
 Their disappearance prompted hundreds of Alcolu residents, including Stinney’s father, to come together and search for the missing girls.
-It wasn’t until the next morning when their bodies were discovered in a water-filled ditch with their skulls smashed in.
+It wasn’t until the next day when their dead bodies were discovered in a soggy ditch.

-When Clarendon County law enforcement officers learned from a witness that Binnicker and Thames were last seen talking to Stinney, they went to his home.
-There, George Stinney Jr. was handcuffed and taken to the Sumter County jail, where he was interrogated for hours in a locked room with no witnesses or an attorney.
+When Clarendon County law enforcement officers learned from a witness that Binnicker and Thames were seen talking to Stinney, they went to his home.
+There, George Stinney Jr. was promptly handcuffed and interrogated for hours in a small room without his parents, an attorney, or any witnesses.

-A month after the murders, George Stinney Jr.’s trial began at a Clarendon County courtroom, where a white court-appointed defense attorney Charles Plowden did little to defend his client.
+About a month after the girls’ deaths, George Stinney Jr.’s trial began at a Clarendon County Courthouse.
+Court-appointed attorney Charles Plowden did “little to nothing” to defend his client.